ericdnbn/cnn-image-classifier-melanoma/README.md

 ## Business Understanding

-Skin cancer is the most common form of cancer in the United States and worldwide.
+Skin cancer is the most common cancer in the United States and worldwide.

 More people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.

-Specific types of skin lesions are usually diagnosed through biopsies, serial imaging, or single image expert consensus.
+Skin lesions, both benign and malignant, are typically diagnosed through clinical procedure, either using single image expert consensus or serial imaging.

+If a lesion is suspected to be malignant, the specific type of lesion is determined through histopathological analysis of a biopsy.

+A study from April of 2021 found that 99.06% of patients with a clinical diagnosis of benign skin lesions were truly free of malignancy, while 30.38% of patients with a clinical diagnosis of skin cancer actually had the disease and
+Clinical diagnoses are the first

+It is estimated that in 2018, biopsies of benign tumors cost between $624 million and $1.7 billion

 It is estimated that in 2018, biopsies of benign tumors cost between $624 million and $1.7 billion(https://ascopubs.org/doi/abs/10.1200/JCO.2018.36.15_suppl.e18903).